callbackwomen/callback-women-rails/CRITERIA.md

 1. **Registration is free for speakers**

 	Free ticket to all related days of the conference, for at least one person presenting the session.
 So, for example, a tutorial presenter gets free ticket to at least all of the conference's days of tutorial sessions; whereas a session talk presenter gets free ticket to least all of the conference's days of session talks.

+	Conference may be eligible if it publicly advertises an option for any and all speakers to get the registration fee waived upon request.

 ## Screening